-Craig Sports Briefs for April 22, 2015: Moffat County High School hosting winter sports night awards
+Craig Sports Briefs for April 22, 2015: Moffat County High School sports hosting home events, honoring seniors

 The coming week in sports for Craig and Moffat County.